Who can register to vote in Pima County?

 3) Vote in person on Election Day

-To vote on Election Day, you must go to the poll for your home address.
+To vote on Election Day, you must go to the Polling Location for your home address.
 If you aren't sure where you vote, call the Recorder's Office (520-724-4330) or go to their website and click on Polling Location.

-The workers at the poll will explain what to do.
+The workers at the Polling Location will explain what to do.
 If you need help to read the ballot, tell them.

-You will have to show proof of your identity and address at the poll.
+You will have to show proof of your identity and address.
 Here are your options:

-- A valid Arizona Driver's License, government photo ID, or Tribal photo ID with your name and current address (that matches the poll roster);OR
+- A valid Arizona Driver's License, government photo ID, or Tribal photo ID with your name and current address (that matches the voter roster);OR

 - Two IDs/documents without your photo but with your name and current address: